 - Fingertips: There should be a bit of room between your fingers and the end of the glove.

 - Base of the fingers: Look for room between the glove and the webbing at the base of your fingers.

 - Wrist: Consider the jobs you’re do.
 If you’re extending your arm a lot and your coat will ride up, you’ll want a glove with longer cuffs to keep the snow out.

 It’s not just the cold you have to worry about, it’s also wet and slushy weather.

 In these scenarios, you need a coated glove.

 - Three layers of insulation for maximum warmth with minimum bulk

 - Porelle Ski-Dri2™ waterproof, breathable inserts lock out water and wind

-- Kevlar® and stainless-steel covered, foam-padded knuckle strap protect against knocks and bumps
+- Kevlar and stainless-steel covered, foam-padded knuckle strap protect against knocks and bumps

-- Clarino® palms increase lifespan and flexibility
+- Clarino® palms for longer lifespan

 - Anti-slip PVC patches on palm and fingertips provide excellent grip in wet and wintry conditions